 Looking back, I wish I could have created more than eight nail art designs, however I am grateful, as always, for any time spent with nails.
 What are your thoughts?
 Will you share your favorite(s) with me in the comments?
 Pretty please…

 In this order, I picked up acetone additives (small – Grapefruit Zest, large – White Tea & Ginger) and Phoenix (photo does not do it justice) a white crelly base packed with chameleon flakes, fantasy flakes and fiery duochrome shimmer.
-The pen was a FB group promo.
-I have purchased lots of items over the years from SPNL.
-In addition to interesting polish inspirations, this brand has excellent customer service, packaging and products.
 I had just used up the last of my Rootbeer additive, and I’m looking forward to trying out these new scents.

 While they carry regular lacquers, all of my picks in this order were gel products: Aquarelle in the six colors, Arctic White nail art, White Drops special effects, Velvet matt top coat, and Flexy top coat.
 I purchased directly from Dance Legend; however, for a better mailing experience I recommend checking out their stockists list here.
-So far, I’ve used Velvet in Queen For A Day – and I can’t wait to use it again to show it off properly to you.
-Warning: if you are the kind of person who likes fuzzy things like I do, you won’t be able to stop touching your nails!!
-And, because it is gel, you can wash your hands without negative effect on the surface.
-Bonus!
+I’m most excited to try lead lighting with the Aquarelle tints!

+New brand for Kimett Kolor here.
 I decided to try out Catsuit (liquid latex), Whipped Sugar Scrub in Kona scent, Nail Sauce (…As a Jaye Bird – unscented, nail & cuticle moisturizer), and 2 polishes – Watercolor Octopus (blue) & Risque (coral).
-This is a new-to-me brand.
-So far, I am impressed with their website (which includes good information including ingredient lists) and their order packing/shipping.
-The little horse in the photo along with some candy and a sticker were included as extra goodies in the box.
-Although this package arrived last week, I have already tried the Nail Sauce one time and it worked very well.
+Although this package arrived last week, I have already tried the Nail Sauce with high hopes that it will become a favorite.

 Phew!
 I’ve got lots of fun stuff to experiment with!!
 Anything you’d like to see me use sooner than later?